cameronapak/freedom-stack/README.md

-# WIP: Freedom Stack - Starter Kit Template, with a blog.
+# WIP: freedom stack - Starter Kit Template, with a blog.

 _Previously the Astwoah Stack_